 Use your common sense (and don’t be blinded by lower prices).

-If you see a company that exist for a few months only, but brags as if they are a century old, that is much more likely to be fake than companies that have been around for many years like Sumatra Pasak Bumi (tongkatali.org).
-And retail outlets on Amazon that do not even run a proper company website are almost certainly fake… unless they sell a product of a large manufacturer (like I do) at a reduced profit margin.
+If you see a company that exist for a few months only, but brags as if they are a century old, that is much more likely to be fake than companies that have been around for many years.
+And retail outlets on eBay that do not even run a proper company website are almost certainly fake… unless they sell a product of a large manufacturer at a reduced profit margin.

-Indeed, many Amazon retailers do claim to sell products of large manufacturers, but even these claims are most of the time fake (youn should write to the manufacturer; they are usually more than willing to confirm whether a retailer is authentic or not).
+Indeed, many eBay retailers do claim to sell products of large manufacturers, but even these claims are most of the time fake (you should write to the manufacturer; they are usually more than willing to confirm whether a retailer is authentic or not).